Skip to main content

 What is the Harvest Information Program?

 The Harvest Information Program is a cooperative effort between state wildlife agencies and the U.S. Fish and Wildlife Service.
 It was implemented to improve knowledge about the harvest of migratory game birds.
-Any person who hunts migratory game birds (including ducks, woodcock, snipe, rails, etc.) in Michigan is required to register with the HIP.
+Any person who hunts migratory game birds (ducks, geese, woodcock, snipe, rails, etc.) in Michigan is required to register with the HIP.
 The HIP provides the USFWS with a national registry of potential migratory bird hunters from which they could select participants for federal harvest surveys.

 How do I receive a HIP endorsement?